 - If passed successfully, we appoint a personality interview.
 Our CEO Daniel Kushner often takes part in this phase.
 During the personality interview, we address the candidate’s ambitions, goals, and hobbies to get to know the individual on a more personal level.

 - Finally, we discuss salary and other terms.

 Q: How do you attract new candidates?
 What do you do to make the job opening more enticing?

 Liad: We use social media, employee advocacy, and Facebook groups to humanize the company’s image, and thereby, make the job offer more enticing.
 Simultaneously, we target our messaging towards highly ambitious and motivated people who look beyond a dull ‘nine-to-five job’.
-These approaches helps us weed out ill-fit candidates while identifying the right talent.
+These approaches help us weed out ill-fit candidates while identifying the right talent.

 Q: How do you onboard a new hire?
 What practices do you follow to help the team get to know each other better?

 Liad: Every onboarding process starts with an intimate training session that lasts two-three days.
 During this time, we try to break down the information by company, culture, product, and development in order to ease them into the position.